techkedgeconnect/Tec-kubernetes-resources/kubernetes-handy-commands.md

 # Kubernetes Troubleshooting Command
-Given that Kubernetes is a dynamic and distributed system, issues can stem from multiple areas, including application misconfigurations, networking problems, resource limitations, or node failures.
-Debugging and diagnosing issues in a Kubernetes cluster involves identifying and resolving problems with various cluster resources, such as pods, services, nodes, and deployments.
+Considering Kubernetes is a dynamic and distributed system, issues may arise from numerous sources such as application misconfigurations, networking issues, resource constraints, or node failures.
+Debugging and diagnosing problems within a Kubernetes cluster requires the identification and resolution of issues across different cluster resources, including pods, services, nodes, and deployments.

-When troubleshooting, it’s crucial to pinpoint the source of the problem, whether it’s a pod crashing, an unreachable service, or malfunctioning nodes.
+In troubleshooting, pinpointing the origin of the issue is essential, be it a crashing pod, a service that cannot be reached, or nodes that are not functioning properly.

-# Common issues include:
+# Common issues include
 - Pods stuck in the Pending or CrashLoopBackOff states
 - Services not routing traffic correctly
 - Resource exhaustion on nodes (CPU/memory)
 - Network policies or DNS resolution failures

 # Why These Commands are Handy
-The following kubectl commands provide direct insights into the cluster's status and resources, helping you to:
+For DevOps, Platform, SRE, and Cloud Engineers, the following kubectl commands are indispensable tools that provide direct insights into the cluster's status and resources, aiding in:

-Monitor Resource Health
+Monitoring Resource Health
-- Commands like kubectl get pods, kubectl describe, and kubectl top help track pod status, CPU, and memory usage to identify resource bottlenecks or failures.
+Commands such as kubectl get pods, kubectl describe, and kubectl top are instrumental in tracking pod status, CPU, and memory usage to pinpoint resource bottlenecks or failures.

-Gather Logs and Events
+Gathering Logs and Events
-- Commands like kubectl logs and kubectl get events offer visibility into pod logs and cluster events, useful for analyzing application errors and cluster activities.
+Commands like kubectl logs and kubectl get events grant visibility into pod logs and cluster events, crucial for analyzing application errors and cluster activities.

-Interact with Pods
+Interacting with Pods
-- kubectl exec allows running commands inside a pod for debugging, while kubectl port-forward lets you access applications running in pods.
+kubectl exec permits running commands inside a pod for debugging purposes, while kubectl port-forward enables access to applications running within pods.

-Network and DNS Troubleshooting
+Troubleshooting Network and DNS
-- Commands such as kubectl exec with DNS tools (nslookup, dig) are used to check connectivity between services, helping diagnose network issues.
+Commands like kubectl exec, coupled with DNS tools (nslookup, dig), are employed to verify connectivity between services, assisting in diagnosing network issues.

-Handling Deployments
+Managing Deployments
-- kubectl rollout status and kubectl rollout undo are key for tracking and reverting failed deployments, ensuring smooth application updates.
+kubectl rollout status and kubectl rollout undo are essential for monitoring and reversing failed deployments, ensuring seamless application updates.

-These commands offer a structured approach to diagnosing and resolving issues, allowing you to quickly find the root cause of problems and restore the cluster to a healthy state.
+These commands provide a systematic approach to troubleshooting and resolving issues, enabling swift identification of the root cause of problems and restoration of the cluster to a robust state.
+Here’s a comprehensive list of Kubernetes troubleshooting commands, their explanations, and usage, which are essential for resolving issues in a Kubernetes cluster.

-1. kubectl logs command
+1. View Pod Logs
-   - It fetches the logs of a running pod (or specific container).
-It is one of the most common ways to troubleshoot issues with applications running in containers.
+   - This command fetches the logs of a running pod (or specific container).
+This is one of the most common ways to troubleshoot issues with applications running in containers.
    Usage
    - It is used to analyze errors, stack traces, or application behavior by inspecting logs directly from the pod.
-     - kubectl logs <pod_name>
+     - ubectl logs <pod_name>
-     - kubectl logs <pod_name> -c <container_name>  # For multi-container pods
+     - kubectl logs <pod_name> -c <container_name>  # For specific container in a multi-container pod
      - kubectl logs -f <pod_name>  # Follow log output

 2. Describe a Resource
-   - This comamnd provides detailed information about a resource, including events, conditions, and any errors encountered during scheduling, deployment, or runtime.
+   - This command provides detailed information about a resource, including events, conditions, and any errors encountered during scheduling, deployment, or runtime.
    Usage
    - It is useful for diagnosing pod creation failures, service issues, or deployment progress by checking events and status updates.
      - kubectl describe pod <pod_name>